eroispaziali/ForceFlow/README.md

 ## Usage
 ### Create a build file
 If you are not familiar with Ant and you need a template for your script you can copy the one below.
-This example already imports FlowForce.
 ```XML
 <?xml version="1.0" encoding="UTF-8"?>
 <project name="forceflow-sample" xmlns:forceflow="antlib:com.spaceheroes">